 Glory Hole Museum

-The Glory Hole Museum on Main Street is chock full of antiques, memorabilia, and artifacts from Oatman’s past.
-Displays include a bed form the ghost towns redlight district, desks from the Oatman School, bottles, and mining equipment.
-Built-in 1915 the museum building was originally the towns drugstore.
+On Main Street, the Glory Hole Museum is chock full of antiques, memorabilia, and artifacts from Oatman’s past.
+Displays include a bed from the ghost town’s redlight district, desks from the Oatman School, bottles, and mining equipment.
+Built in 1915, the museum building was originally the town’s drugstore.

 Souvenir Stores & T-Shirts

 One of the most interesting attractions in Oatman is the famed 1902 Oatman Hotel.
-The hotel’s main claim to fame, apart from a great buffalo burger, is the honeymoon suite of actors Clark Gable and Carole Lombard who catapulted the hotel to great heights with their stay there in 1939.
+Apart from a great buffalo burger, the hotel’s main claim to fame is the honeymoon suite of actors Clark Gable and Carole Lombard, who catapulted the hotel to great heights with their stay there in 1939.

-The suite is located on the second floor and you can check it out through a window in the door.
+The suite is located on the second floor, and you can check it out through a window in the door.
 There is also a large gift shop upstairs.
-Don’t forget to sign a dollar bill and tape it to the ceiling of the bar at the hotel.
+Don’t forget to sign a dollar bill and tape it to the bar’s ceiling at the hotel.

 Making Memories Old Time Photos